Philopappos Hill panoramic views overlooking Athens and the Acropolis

 What is Philopappos Hill?

-What makes Philopappos Hill truly special is the view it offers of the Acropolis.
-While most visitors see the Acropolis from below or from inside, Philopappos Hill gives you an eye-level perspective across a narrow valley.
-The Parthenon appears to float above the city.
-It's arguably the best view of the Acropolis you can get — and one of the most unique things to do in Athens.
+What makes this hill special is the perspective.
+Most visitors see the Acropolis from below, craning their necks.
+Or from inside, where you can't actually see it.
+Philopappos gives you a face-to-face view across a narrow valley.
+The Parthenon appears to float.
+It's part of our walking tours in Athens for exactly this reason — and one of the most unique things to do in Athens.

 Philopappos Hill monument at the summit of the Hill of the Muses in Athens